Katelyn Emerson

 “… Katelyn Emerson dazzled …”

-The American Organist, September 2014
+The American Organist, Sept.
+2014

 “… exciting and musical playing … I feel encouraged about the future of the organ returning to the forefront as a recital instrument.
 You are certainly a rising star.”